 Twinkling lights, crackling fires, steaming mugs of cocoa… and the inevitable runny nose.
 Yep, winter is here, so it’s prime time for colds, flu and the dreaded norovirus.
 A whopping 47 per cent of us say we fall ill more often in the winter months, according to research from Bio-tiful Dairy.
-And it always seems to happen when we stop for the Christmas holidays.
-This year, don’t let sore throats and sniffles ruin your festive season and stay healthy with our top tips:
+And it always seems to happen when we stop for the Christmas holidays and return to work.
+This year, don’t let sore throats and sniffles ruin winter and stay healthy with our top tips:

 Practise your handy work